akraino-edge-stack/icn-nodus/doc/how-to-use.md

      $ kubectl apply -f deploy/calico.yaml
      $ kubectl apply -f deploy/multus-daemonset.yaml
 ```
-Rename the `/opt/cni/net.d/70-multus.conf` to `/opt/cni/net.d/00-multus.conf` .
 There will be multiple conf files, we have to make sure Multus file is in the Lexicographic order.
 Kubernetes kubelet is designed to pick the config file in the lexicograpchic order.

-In this example, we are using pod CIDR as `10.233.64.0/18`.
+In this example, we are using pod CIDR as `10.210.0.0/16`.
 The Calico will automatically detect the CIDR based on the running configuration.
 Since calico network going to the primary network in our case, ovn4nfv subnet should be a different network.
 Make sure you change the `OVN_SUBNET` and `OVN_GATEWAYIP` in `deploy/ovn4nfv-k8s-plugin.yaml`
 In this example, we customize the ovn network as follows.
 ```
 data:
-  OVN_SUBNET: "10.154.142.0/18"
+  OVN_SUBNET: "10.154.142.0/16"
-  OVN_GATEWAYIP: "10.154.142.1/18"
+  OVN_GATEWAYIP: "10.154.142.1/16"
 ```
 Deploy the ovn4nfv Pod network to the cluster.
 ```